tanmayhedau/Naukri-portal/README.md

 6. Code quality and organization
 7. If you complete the bonus tasks, your submission will also be evaluated on the implementation of authentication, authorization, pagination, and search.

-For Submissions and Queries about the assignment, please send an email to - akash@xhipment.com and bharat@xhipment.com